Functional quantization-based stratified sampling methods

-Here, one benchmarks the numerical method for a path dependent option in a case where a theoretical value is known : a barrier option in the Black and Scholes Model.
-For the sake of simplicity, consider a log-normal Black and Scholes diffusion with no drift (no interest rate and no dividend).
-One has a closed form for the continuous barrier option.
-A numerical correction proposed by Broadie and Glasserman \cite{GlassContinuousCorrection} is done to get the closed-form price to be compared to.
-The number of Monte-Carlo simulations is $100000$ in every case.
-One prices an Up-In-Call with different values of the initial spot $S$, the strike $K$, the barrier $H$, the volatility $\sigma$, the maturity $T$, and the number of fixing dates for the discrete barrier $n$.
+We evaluate our method in the case of a path dependent option where a reference value can easily be computed: an Up-In Call barrier option in the Black and Scholes model.
+For the sake of simplicity, we assume that there is no drift (no interest rate and no dividend).
+There is a closed-form expression for the continuous barrier option price, but we must resort to a numerical approximation \cite{GlassContinuousCorrection} (yet very accurate) on that closed-form expression to get the price in the case of discrete dates for the barrier.
+The total size of the Monte Carlo sample is $100 000$ in every case.
+We price the Up-In Call option with different values of the initial spot $S$, the strike $K$, the barrier $H$, the volatility $\sigma$, the maturity $T$, and the number of fixing dates for the discrete barrier $n$.
 In every case, a $95 \%$ confidence interval is given.
 So is the variance of the estimator.
-The numerical results are reported in table \ref{fig:var_reduc_20_points} when using the method with $20$ stratas and table \ref{fig:var_reduc_100_points} when using the method with $100$ stratas.
-In this tables, the first column correspond to the Broadie and Glasserman's closed form proxy.
-The second one corresponds to a simple Monte-Carlo estimator.
-The last three columns correspond to a stratified sampling estimator with different simulation allocation for each strata.
-The "sub-optimal weights" column stands for the allocation budget of equation (\ref{eq:sub_optimal_choice}).
-The "Lip.-optimal weights" column stand for the "universal stratification" budget allocation proposed in theorem \ref{thm:universal_stratification}.
-Both these two case have explicit allocation rules.
-Last column, "Optimal weights" corresponds to an estimation of the optimal budget allocation given in expression (\ref{eq:optimal_budget}).
+The numerical results are reported in Table \ref{fig:var_reduc_20_points} when using the method with $20$ stratas and Table \ref{fig:var_reduc_100_points} when using the method with $100$ stratas.
+In this tables, the first column correspond to Broadie and Glasserman's closed-form expression proxy.
+The second one corresponds to a simple Monte Carlo estimator.
+The last three columns correspond to stratified sampling estimators with different simulation allocation strategies.
+The ``natural weights'' column stands for the allocation budget of Equation \eqref{eq:sub_optimal_choice}.
+The ``Lip.-optimal weights'' column stand for the ``universal stratification'' budget allocation proposed in Section \ref{sec:quantization_based_stratif}.
+In these two cases, we have an explicit allocation rule which does not depend on the payoff function.
+The last column, ``optimal weights'' corresponds to an estimation of the optimal budget allocation given in Equation \eqref{eq:optimal_budget}.